ciresdem/presentation-agu2025/index.md

 First, [install the CUDEM software](https://github.com/ciresdem/cudem?tab=readme-ov-file#installation-and-setup).

 Then download this datalist text file [CRM.datalist](/data/CRM.datalist) and put it in a working directory.
-Open it up and take a look, it tells CUDEM to get data from these various sources, and weights the datasets in order of priority for building it into a DEM (you can run "fetches --modules" to see all supported CUDEM dataset modules, this is just a few!).
+Open it up and take a look, it tells CUDEM to get data from these various sources, and weights the datasets in order of priority, and transform all the data to a common horizontal and vertical datum for building it into a DEM (you can run "fetches --modules" to see all supported CUDEM dataset modules, this is just a few!).

 Next, run this "waffles" command (running ‘waffles —help’ will give a brief explainer of what all these command-line options do) and it'll automatically download the datasets needed from that datalist of the New Orleans area, and from that data will generate a brand-new DEM at 1/9-arc-second (~3 m) resolution.